FabrizioCaldarelli/mysql-migrate-environment-yii2/README.md

-# MySQL migrate environment using Yii2
+# MySQL migration environment using Yii2

 It can happen that you work in development environment and you make changes to database tables structures, adding tables, or changing fields.